sciris/sciris_paper/paper.md

 `sc.asd`: Sciris provides an implementation of the adaptive stochastic descent (ASD) optimization algorithm described in [@kerr2018optimization], and that has been designed to replicate the essential aspects of manual parameter fitting in an automated way.
 Specifically, ASD uses simple principles to form probabilistic assumptions about (a) which parameters have the greatest effect on the objective function, and (b) optimal step sizes for each parameter.

 # ScirisWeb

 ScirisWeb provides a solution using [Vuejs](https://vuejs.org/) for the frontend, [Flask](https://flask.palletsprojects.com/en/2.2.x/) as the web framework, [Redis](https://redis.io/) for the (optional) database and Matplotlib/[mpld3](https://github.com/mpld3/mpld3) for plotting.
 ScirisWeb  also enables users to use a React frontend linked to an SQL database with Plotly figures, ScirisWeb can serve as the glue holding all of that together.
 We note that ScirisWeb, while functional, is still in beta development.

 # Acknowledgements

 The authors wish to thank David P. Wilson, William B. Lytton, and Daniel J. Klein for their sponsorship of the Sciris project.
 David J. Kedziora, Dominic Delport, Kevin M. Jablonka, Meikang Wu, and Dina Mistry provided helpful feedback on and support for the Sciris library.
+Sciris development was financially supported in part by the Australian Research Council (ARC) Discovery Early Career Research Award (DECRA) grant DE140101375, the Australian National Health and Medical Research Council (NHMRC) Project Grant APP1086540, the World Bank Assignment 1045478, and the United States Defense Advanced Research Projects Agency (DARPA) Contract N66001-10-C-2008.

 # References